hadley/adv-r/First-class-functions.md

     trapezoid(sin, 0, pi)

-Neither of functions gives a very good approximation, so we'll do what we normally do in calculus: break up the range into smaller pieces and integrate each piece using one of the simple rules.
+Neither of these functions gives a very good approximation, so we'll do what we normally do in calculus: break up the range into smaller pieces and integrate each piece using one of the simple rules.
 To do that we create two new functions for performing composite integration:

     midpoint_composite <- function(f, a, b, n = 10) {
       points <- seq(a, b, length = n + 1)